 ...about the disease and its effect on the person with the disease.
 "Everyone is overreacting.
-I know Mom will get better."
-Sign 2 Anger ...at the person with dementia, yourself and others.
-"If he asks me that question once more I will scream!"
-Sign 3 Withdrawing socially ...you no longer want to stay in touch with friends or participate in activities you once enjoyed.
+I know my parent will get better."

+...at the person with dementia, yourself and others.
+"If they ask me that question once more I will scream!" sign 3 Withdrawing socially ...you no longer want to stay in touch with friends or participate in activities you once enjoyed.
 "I don't care about getting together with friends anymore."
 Sign 4 Anxiety ...about facing another day and what the future holds.
 "I'm worried about what will happen when I can no longer provide care."
-Sign 5 Depression ...you feel sad and hopeless much of the time.
+Sign 5 Depression ... you feel sad and hopeless a lot of the time.

 "I don't care anymore.
 What is wrong with me?"
 Sign 6 Exhaustion ...you barely have the energy to complete your daily tasks.
 "I don't have the energy to do anything anymore."
 Sign 7 Sleeplessness ...you wake up in the middle of the night or have nightmares and stressful dreams.
 "I rarely sleep through the night, and don't feel refreshed in the morning."
 Sign 8 Emotional reactions ...you cry at minor upsets; you are often irritable.
 "I cried when there was no milk for my coffee this morning.
-Then I yelled at my son."
+Then I yelled at my child."
 Sign 9 Lack of concentration ...you have trouble focusing and you find it difficult completing complex tasks.
 "I used to do the daily crossword.
 Now I am lucky if I can solve half of it."
 Sign 10 Health problems ...you may lose or gain weight, get sick more often (colds, flu), or develop chronic health problems (backaches, high blood pressure).
 "Since the spring, I have had either a cold or the flu.
 I just can't seem to shake them."
 10 ways to reduce caregiver stress As a caregiver, you need to take care of yourself.
-You may well be the most important person in the life of someone with dementia.
+You may well be the most important person in the life of the person with dementia.
 The suggestions below will help maintain your health and well-being.
-Learn about the disease Knowing as much as you can about the disease and care strategies will prepare you for the dementia journey.
-Understanding how the disease affects the person will help you comprehend and adapt to the changes.
-Be realistic...about the disease It is important, though difficult, to be realistic about the disease and how it will affect the person over time.
+Learn about dementia Knowing as much as you can about dementia and care strategies will prepare you for the dementia journey.
+Understanding how dementia affects the person will also help you comprehend and adapt to the changes.
+Be realistic about dementia It is important, though difficult, to be realistic about dementia and how it will affect the person over time.
 Once you are realistic, it will be easier for you to adjust your expectations.
-Be realistic...about yourself You need to be realistic about how much you can do.
+Be realistic about yourself You need to be realistic about how much you can do.
 What do you value most?
 A walk with the person you are caring for, time by yourself, or a tidy house?
 There is no "right" answer; only you know what matters most to you and how much you can do.
 Accept your feelings When caring for a person with dementia, you will have many mixed feelings.
 In a single day, you may feel content, angry, guilty, happy, sad, embarrassed, afraid and helpless.
 These feelings may be confusing.
 But they are normal.
 Recognize that you are doing the best you can.
-Share information and feelings with others Sharing information about the disease with family and friends will help them understand what is happening and prepare them to provide the help and support you need.
+Share information and feelings with others Sharing information about dementia with family and friends will help them understand what is happening and prepare them to provide the help and support you need.
 It is also important to share your feelings.
-Find someone with whom you feel comfortable talking about your feelings.
-This may be a close friend or family member, someone vou met at an Alzheimer support group, a member of your faith community, or a healthcare professional.
+Find someone you feel comfortable talking with about your feelings.
+This may be a close friend or family member, someone you met at a support group, a member of your faith community, or a healthcare professional.